Reinforcement learning for irreversible reinsurance problems: the randomized singular control approach: RL Algorithms and Numerical Implementations

 \begin{remark} The relation $\theta_{2}>\sqrt{\frac{\beta}{\beta-\frac{1}{\theta_{3}}}}\theta_{1}$ follows from the assumption that $\mu(\theta)>0$, which is for simplicity and faster convergence.
 More generally, we may assume the unknown $\mu$ to have a lower bound and derive similar relations.
 The assumption $\mu>0$ here is just for simplicity.
 Even if $\mu$ is assumed to have no known lower bound, the agent can use the clipping $\theta_{2}\in(-\infty,\frac{\beta}{\beta-\frac{1}{\theta_{3}}}\theta_{1})$ and subjectively design a rule to replace the updating rule $\theta_{2}\leftarrow\frac{\sqrt\frac{\beta}{\beta-\frac{1}{\theta_{3}}}+\frac{\beta}{\beta-\frac{1}{\theta_{3}}}}{2}\theta_{1}$. \end{remark}

 For the other case, we only do boundary clipping

-The next step is to implement the policy iteration.
-Recall that the policy for the outer problem can be directly calculated via

-we only have to iterate the inner policy presented by $\bar{x}$.
-To avoid additional evaluation error that may influence the overall comparison results, we just use $\mu(\theta)$ and $\sigma(\theta)$ to directly evaluate the q-functions, with additionally parameterizing the q-functions and evaluating the new parameters.
-Using the proof of Proposition 4.1 in \cite{liang2025reinforcement}, the policy iteration $\bar{x}\rightarrow\bar{x}'$ can be implemented in Algorithm \ref{PIin}.
+The next step is to learn the boundary $\Gamma(\cdot;\theta,\bar{x})$ in the outer problem and implement the policy iteration for the inner problem.
+We employ a neural network to learn the equilibrium boundary of the outer problem, with the optimization objective being to minimize the squared martingale loss of the martingale in Theorem \ref{qforequi}.
+Following the proof of Proposition 4.1 in \cite{liang2025reinforcement}, the policy iteration $\bar{x}\rightarrow\bar{x}'$ can be implemented in Algorithm \ref{PIin}.

-Now we can integrate the policy evaluation and the policy iteration to design some actor-critic reinforcement learning algorithms.
-The algorithms are offline because we are using martingale loss algorithms for policy evaluation.
-The benchmark algorithm using non-randomized singular control is shown in Algorithm \ref{benchmark0}.
+Now we can integrate the policy evaluation, policy iteration, and q-learning to design an overall actor-critic RL algorithms.
+The benchmark algorithm using non-randomized singular control is given in Algorithm \ref{benchmark0}.
 Accordingly, the algorithm using randomized singular control is shown in Algorithm \ref{rand0}.

+\begin{remark} It is worth noting that the benchmark Algorithm \ref{benchmark0} is different from that in \cite{liang2025reinforcement}.
+Algorithm \ref{benchmark0} here is actor-critic that involves both policy evaluation and policy iteration, while the one in \cite{liang2025reinforcement} is an optimal q-learning algorithm without policy iteration.
+Such a choice of benchmark algorithm is for better comparison with the randomized algorithm, where two algorithms have the same policy iteration but differ in policy evaluation.
+That is, the benchmark algorithm evaluates via $\Phi$ and the randomized algorithm evaluates via $U$.
+Also, we highlight that for better comparison, the randomized algorithm directly learns the target value function through the inner problem, and the outer problem only determines the action of the agent, which is different from the standard RL approach to approximate the target value function by the entropy regularized value function. \end{remark}

 In our numerical experiment, the true model coefficients are set as $c=1,\ \beta=0.1,\ a=0.1, \mu=0.25,\ \sigma=1$.
 We choose the truncation time $T=100$, time step $\Delta t=0.02$ and train $M=500$ episodes with initial guess parameters $\theta^{guess}_{1}=0.15, \theta^{guess}_{2}=0.4, \theta^{guess}_{3}=15$, initial guess boundary $\bar{x}^{guess}=-2.5$ and initial state $x_{0}=1$.
 The initial learning rates are $[0.1,0.1,1]$ for $\theta_{i},i=1,2,3$, and the learning rate schedule functions are all $l(m):=1.01^{-m}$ for $\theta_{i},i=1,2,3$.
 The boundary iteration rate is $\alpha_{pi}=0.5$, the gradient clipping bounds are $M_{gc}=[1,1,10]$ for the summation of gradient terms for $\theta_{i}, i=1,2,3$, and the boundary clipping threshold is $\delta_{bc}=0.001$.